Andy Jassy: Career

-In 2016, Jassy was promoted from senior vice president to chief executive officer of Amazon Web Services (AWS).
+In 2015, Jassy and Amazon executive James Hamilton helped lead Amazon's acquisition of Annapurna Labs, an Israeli semiconductor company whose technology became part of Amazon's effort to design its own data-center chips.
+In 2016, Jassy was promoted from senior vice president to chief executive officer of AWS.
 That year Jassy was paid $36.6 million.

 In 2017, he was elected as a member of the American Academy of Arts and Sciences.

-Jassy was a member of the National Security Commission on Artificial Intelligence (NSCAI) that was established in 2018 and issued its final report in March 2021.
+Jassy was a member of the National Security Commission on Artificial Intelligence (NSCAI), which was established in 2018 and issued its final report in March 2021.

-In January 2021, Bezos designated Jassy his official successor as CEO; with the transition occurring on July 5, 2021.
-As CEO of Amazon, Jassy received a ten year pay package totaling $212.7 million.
-The majority of the compensation package is in stock and vests over 10 years.
+In January 2021, Bezos designated Jassy his official successor as Amazon CEO; the transition occurred on July 5, 2021.
+During his first years as CEO, Jassy oversaw cost reductions and a reassessment of Amazon's pandemic-era expansion, including corporate layoffs, a return-to-office policy, and the closure or scaling back of some projects and physical-store initiatives.

+As CEO of Amazon, Jassy received a ten-year pay package totaling $212.7 million.
+The majority of the compensation package was in stock and vests over 10 years.
 He held more than 2.160 million common shares of Amazon.com and was estimated to have a net worth of almost $500 million as of January 2025.
 In April 2025, Amazon's proxy statement disclosed that Jassy received total compensation of $40.1 million in 2024.

-As of 2024, Jassy has been emphasizing the company's focus on artificial intelligence (AI).
-The company announced plans to spend more than $75 billion on capital expenditures in 2025, with most of that investment directed towards AWS and generative AI.
+As CEO, Jassy emphasized Amazon's focus on artificial intelligence (AI), particularly through AWS infrastructure, generative AI services, and Amazon-designed chips such as Trainium.
+Amazon said it planned to spend more than $75 billion on capital expenditures in 2025, with most of that investment directed toward AWS and generative AI.
+In his 2025 shareholder letter, Jassy wrote that Amazon expected approximately $200 billion in capital expenditures in 2026 and said the spending was supported in part by customer commitments for AWS capacity.

+Under Jassy, Amazon also expanded its partnerships with major AI companies.
+In February 2026, Amazon and OpenAI announced an expansion of their existing $38 billion multi-year agreement by $100 billion over eight years, including OpenAI's commitment to use approximately 2 gigawatts of AWS Trainium capacity.
+In April 2026, Amazon and Anthropic announced an expanded collaboration under which Anthropic committed to spend more than $100 billion over ten years on AWS technologies, while Amazon agreed to invest $5 billion immediately and up to $20 billion more in Anthropic, in addition to its earlier $8 billion investment.

 Jassy is a member of The Business Council.